Should Rheumatoid Arthritis Patients Exercise?

 Proponents of exercise strongly advocate it.
 No one I know actually opposes exercise, but it does raise several questions.
 I wonder why I do not hear them asked.

 Early in 2006, when I began to suspect that I had RA, I began to read research articles about it.
-I was leery of internet Quackdom, so I limited myself to medical universities / hospitals like Cleveland Clinic, Mayo, and Johns Hopkins.
-Soon, I learned to expand to other reputable websites like WebMd and About.com.
-I just wanted the legitimate information, not fairy-world cures.
+I was leery of internet Quackdom, so I limited myself to medical universities and hospitals like Cleveland Clinic, Mayo, and Johns Hopkins.
+Soon, my search expanded to other websites like Web MD and About.com.
+I looked for legitimate information, not fairy-world cures.

-I read about protecting my joints by not doing things that caused pain or stress.
+I read about protecting my joints by not doing things that caused increased pain or stress.
 That sounded very important to me, so I printed off lots of pages about it.
 Later, when I began to hear how some RA-ers are pressured to exercise, it struck me as odd.
 The two ideas are in direct conflict.
 I cannot protect my inflamed joints from use at the same time that I am using them to exercise.

 I am very uncomfortable to sound like I am opposing something as wonderful as exercise.
 I half expect to be stoned.
-But, of course
+But, of course—

 I am not arguing with exercise